dwraithrah/Game-Development-Project/UnityFiles/README.md

 # Scripts:

 If you're interested in looking at the scripts, they will be located in Assets/Scripts of Assets/Tile Engine/Scripts.
-They were writting in C# using Visual studio 2015, Unity, or notepad.
+They were written in C# using Visual studio 2015, Unity, or notepad.